Analytical Chemistry Challenge for Secondary Students (2025/26)

 |

-Regulations: | Experiment- Three different experimental manuals will be provided to teachers for selection.
+| Regulations: | Experiment- More than three different experimental manuals will be provided to teachers for selection.
 Teachers can choose one experiment based on students' abilities, availability of instrumentations, apparatus, and chemicals.

-- Before carrying out the Preliminary Heat, teachers can share the gist of the selected experiment, which will be provided by the organisers, to their students for preparation.
+- Before carrying out the Preliminary Heat, teachers can share the Guiding Notes of the selected experiment, which will be provided by the organisers, to their students for reference and preparation.
 But the experimental procedures of the selected experiment shall not be disclosed to students.
 Meanwhile, teachers may provide supports, such as practice questions, tutorial session(s), and/or practical session(s), to familiarise students with the knowledge and skills required for conducting the experiment of the Preliminary Heat.
 Teachers shall ensure that all participating students receive the same supports.

 - All teams from the same schools must conduct the same experiment within the same time slot to ensure fairness.